waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Reset Condition:** Boulder puzzles reset upon leaving and re-entering a map or using ladders between floors.
 - **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.

-## B. Current Puzzle Status (Victory Road 2F)
+## B. Current Puzzle Status (Victory Road)
 - **Governing Directive:** A system directive has confirmed the current puzzle is on 2F.
 The goal is to move a boulder to the switch at (10, 17).
-- **Current Hypothesis (Hypothesis 8):** The boulder at (5, 15) can be pushed to the switch at (10, 17).
-The path is: push UP to (5, 12), then push RIGHT to (10, 12), then push DOWN to (10, 17).
+After exhausting all possibilities on 2F, the directive confirms the solution must involve a boulder from 3F.

 # III.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)
 - **Super Effective (2x damage):**
-  - Electric > Flying (Verified: SPARKY vs GOLBAT)
+  - Electric > Flying
-  - Water > Rock/Ground (Verified: NEPTUNE vs GOLEM, TITANESS vs GRAVELER)
+  - Water > Rock/Ground
-  - Ground > Rock/Ground (Verified: Wild GRAVELER's EARTHQUAKE vs CRAG)
+  - Ground > Rock/Ground
 - **Not Very Effective (0.5x damage):**
-  - Normal !> Rock/Ground (Verified: CRAG vs GRAVELER's SELFDESTRUCT)
+  - Normal !> Rock/Ground
 - **Immune (0x damage):**
-  - Ground immune to Electric (Verified via battle)
+  - Ground immune to Electric

 ## B. Strategic Notes & Mechanics
 - **"No Will to Fight" Message:** A party menu cursor error on a fainted Pokémon, not a refusal to battle.